“Integrating Somatic Psychotherapy with EMDR Therapy”

 20) As clients learn to track their own resiliency through their bodies, they gain a truly felt sense of trusting their own natural abilities to process and heal.

-This 4-day training includes lectures and “prezi” presentation, discussion, demonstrations and/or videotape sessions, and practicum sessions with personalized feedback for participants.
+This training includes lectures and “prezi” presentation, discussion, demonstrations and/or videorecorded sessions, and triad practicum sessions with highly personalized feedback for participants.

 Lecture topics include:

-• Nervous system responses to trauma and poor attachment - episodic and developmental
+Nervous system responses to trauma and attachment challenges - episodic and developmental

 LEARNING OBJECTIVES Part 1